able-app/docs/controls/ε elements/switch/switch.md

-# Switch
+# Switch - Control

-Primitive: A singular switch with its possible status (on/off) and states.
+Primitive: A singular control switch with its possible status (on/off) and states.

 [Styleguide Link](https://zpl.io/bLvqy06)